-Because we used a survey, it is not possible to identify areas where respondents may have misrepresented their behaviors.
-Prior work showed that users often claim to be more concerned about privacy than they are in practice [37].
-Future work could use interviews, diary studies, and/or direct observation to determine if there is a gap between our results and actual user behavior.
+Because we used a survey, it was not possible to identify areas where respondents might have misrepresented their behaviors.
+Prior work showed that users often claim to be more concerned about privacy than they are in practice [54].
+Future work could use interviews, diary studies, or direct observation to determine if there is a gap between our results and actual user behavior.

-Our participant demographics were slightly skewed towards a young female population and mostly Caucasian.
-Future research could expand on these results by studied specific sub-populations in more detail.
+Our respondent demographics were slightly skewed toward a young female population and primarily Caucasian.
+Future research could expand on these results by studying specific sub-populations in more detail.

-Our work provides an initial exploration into how culture impacts perceptions and requirements related to group chat.
-While we used the UK as a representative locality in Europe, future research should look at Europe and the world more generally to see how other cultural differences could also impact our results.
+Our work provides an initial exploration into how national differences impact perceptions and requirements related to group chat.
+While we used the UK as a representative locality in Europe, future research should look at Europe and the world more generally to see how other national differences could impact our results.
 Ideally, researchers who undertake this work should understand the cultural perceptions of respondents and know the language.